There are a lot of misconceptions about individuals with Down Syndrome. This post will point out some of the most common myths and discuss the facts.

 Myth #4: People with Down Syndrome are always happy and affectionate.

-Fact: Although it may be true that our son is more in tune with the needs of others and does laugh a lot, I can tell you, first hand, that he is not always happy and affectionate.
+Fact: Even if it’s true that our son is more in tune with the needs of others and does laugh a lot, I can tell you firsthand that he’s not always happy and affectionate.
 He, and all individuals with Down Syndrome, experience and display a wide range of emotions, just like everyone else.
 They have diverse character traits and moods, just as you and I do.

 Myth #5: Those with Down Syndrome are not able to live full, independent lives with meaning.

-As we work together to prove these myths that surround Down Syndrome as false, we can decrease some of the fear that comes with a Down Syndrome diagnosis.
+As we work together to prove the myths that surround Down Syndrome as false, we can ease some of the fear that comes with a Down Syndrome diagnosis.
 When these myths are dispelled, the doors that can be opened to allow these individuals to reach their fullest potential will be innumerable.